chxseh/MW3-GSC-Dump/README.md

 Credits:
 Gagarin - Dumping the raw files.
-DerekTrotter - Dumping the gsc files from the Wii version.
+DerekTrotter - Dumping the GSC files from the Wii version.
+Brentdevent - More rawfiles.
+Louvenarde - Completing the GSC dump.